YAC: Bridging Natural Language and Interactive Visual Exploration with Generative AI for Biomedical Data Discovery: YAC System Design

-YAC is free open-source software implemented as a web application that utilizes Vue and Quasar for rendering front-end components, as well as our visualization toolkit for creating visualizations.
-We use vLLM to run the inference of our fine-tuned model, which is exposed through a simple Python API.
-We run inference on the fine-tuned model using a university server, which is suitable for internal development but not available for broader deployment.
+YAC is free open-source software and has multiple instances deployed.
+A standalone version is available (\url{https://hms-dbmi.github.io/udi-chat/}), requiring a user-provided API key.
+Additionally, \textbf{YAC has been integrated into the HuBMAP data portal}, and is available to consortium members.
+YAC is implemented as a web application.
+The front-end (\url{https://github.com/hms-dbmi/udi-chat}) utilizes Vue and Quasar, as well as our visualization toolkit (\url{https://github.com/hms-dbmi/udi-grammar}).
+The back-end handles agent orchestration, which is exposed through a Python API (\url{https://github.com/hms-dbmi/UDIAgent}).